 First, the cycle of sin and grace reveals how quickly the human heart drifts.
 Over and over, the text shows God hearing cries of distress and bringing relief.
 Second, leadership matters.
 Deborah’s wisdom, Gideon’s hesitation, and Samson’s strength-without-discipline each illustrate how character and dependence on God shape outcomes.

 Third, compromise corrodes.
 When Israel blended worship with the surrounding cultures, their identity began to wear thin.
 Still, hope lingers, much like Jeremiah for Today’s Disciple.
 Even when Israel stumbled, the Lord’s compassion endured.
-The book quietly points ahead to a true Deliverer whose leadership is righteous and whose rescue is complete, gently turning our hope toward Christ, whom we come to know even more clearly in the Gospel of John.
+The book points toward a true Deliverer.
+Our hope turns toward Christ, whom we see more clearly in the Gospel of John.

 Reflecting on Scripture together